 The 2008 EIS/EIR concluded that the Approved Project would not conflict with or obstruct implementation of an applicable AQMP.
-The Revised Project would not change that determination because the revised mitigation measures are consistent with the provisions of applicable plans and policies, including the Clean Air Action Plan and the most recent AQMP.
-Furthermore, the increase of 10% in the throughput would not represent a substantial change that could cause a new impact.
-Accordingly, this issue need not be considered in the SEIR.
+The SEIR should evaluate consistency with AQMP to check whether the revised mitigation measures are consistent with the provisions of applicable plans and policies, including the Clean Air Action Plan and the most recent AQMP.